SocketCluster/socketcluster/README.md

 2. RabbitMQ, NSQ, Kafka are optimized for dealing with predefined realtime queues/channels with very high throughput - They're not very good at handling high-churn.
 SCC is designed to handle channel churn - It can create and destroy channels dynamically at a rate of about 10K channels per second per process (and scaled linearly accross multiples nodes).
 Each SC channel can handle about 20K messages per second (this is much lower than what you could handle per channel/queue with Kafka for example).
 So basically, it's good if you want to have a system where you have millions of users who just create and destroy millions of unique channels on the fly as they navigate through an app (for example).

-3. SCC is a framework; from the beginning; it was designed so that you could add your own middleware, add business logic, etc...
-We will be doing some work in the near future to make the development and deployment experience easier.
-We want SCC to replace the need for Backend as a Service.
+3. SCC is a framework; from the beginning, it was designed so that you could add your own middleware and business logic...
+Ultimately, we want SCC to replace the need for Backend as a Service.

 Note that we have plans to offer a hosted Kubernetes platform (built on top of Rancher) - Where you will be able to easily deploy your SCC apps to Kubernetes running on your own infrastructure of choice (including Amazon EC2 and custom infrastructure).
 If this sounds interesting to you, please sign up to https://baasil.io/ - We will email you when it's ready.